Drug Shortages and Discontinuations

 Betamethasone dipropionate 0.05% topical lotion

-Diprosone® is the only brand marketed and is shorted until the end of Nov/24.
+Diprosone® is the only brand marketed and is shorted until mid-December/24.
 Note that betamethasone diproprionate with glycol 0.05% topical lotion (Topilene) is more potent.

 See RxFiles Topical Corticosteroids for topical lotions of similar potency to betamethasone dipropionate 0.05%.
 RxFiles is available through SHIRP